ghi-electronics/Documentation/hardware/ucm/intro.md

 # Universal Compute Modules
 ---
 > [!IMPORTANT]
 > Continuing with our longevity policy, these modules are available for purchase; however, due to discontinued components by STMicroelectronics, they are no longer recommended.
+Condider [upgrading](../netmf/upgrade.md)

 ![UC5550](../../images/uc5550-noborder.jpg)